Charles Hinman

-Charles Hinman born 1932 in Syracuse, New York is an Abstract Minimalist painter, notable for creating three-dimensional shaped canvas paintings in the mid-1960s.
+Charles Hinman (born 1932 in Syracuse, New York) is an abstract minimalist painter, notable for creating three-dimensional shaped canvas paintings in the mid-1960s.

 Early years

 Charles Hinman was born in 1932, in Syracuse, New York.
 He initiated his artistic education at the Syracuse Museum of Fine Arts, now the Everson Museum of Art, where he attended classes.
 He went on to complete his BFA in 1955 at Syracuse University.
-Alongside his artistic talent, Charles Hinman was also dedicated to sports.
-While studying at university he was a professional baseball player for the Milwaukee Braves in the minor league.
-He moved to New York to study at the Arts Student League before serving two years in the army.
-Upon his return he was a mechanical drawing teacher at the Staten Island Academy from 1960 to 1962 and a carpentry shop instructor at the Woodmere Academy on Long Island.
+Alongside his artistic talent, Hinman was also dedicated to sports.
+While studying at university, he was a professional baseball player for the Milwaukee Braves in the minor league.
+He moved to New York to study at the Arts Student League, before serving two years in the army.
+Upon his return, he was a mechanical drawing teacher at the Staten Island Academy, from 1960 to 1962, and a carpentry shop instructor at the Woodmere Academy on Long Island.

 New York art scene

-In the early 1960s Hinman lived on Coenties Slip in Lower Manhattan where he shared an abandoned sail-making loft with James Rosenquist.
-It was an ideal art studio offering large open spaces to work at an affordable rent.
-Along with Robert Indiana, Ellsworth Kelly, Jack Youngerman and Agnes Martin who resided in the neighbouring buildings, they formed a small artistic community away from the Upper-East side and the Abstract Expressionists from whom they wished to differentiate themselves.
+In the early 1960s, Hinman lived on Coenties Slip in Lower Manhattan, where he shared an abandoned sail-making loft with James Rosenquist.
+It was an ideal art studio, offering large open spaces to work at an affordable rent.
+Along with Robert Indiana, Ellsworth Kelly, Jack Youngerman and Agnes Martin, who resided in the neighboring buildings, they formed a small artistic community away from the Upper-East side and the abstract expressionists from whom they wished to differentiate themselves.
 They did not constitute an art movement as such, but rather a "support and critique family that helped each other go on their individual paths."
-Throughout the 1960s they produced works that prefigured Pop, Minimal and Feminist Art.
-In 1965, Charles Hinman and Robert Indiana left Coenties Slip for the Bowery where they shared a building at 2 Spring Street.
-In 1971, he moved a block away on the Bowery where he settled in an 8000 sq/ft studio where he has remained ever since.
+Throughout the 1960s, they produced works that prefigured pop, minimal and feminist art.
+In 1965, Hinman and Robert Indiana left Coenties Slip for the Bowery, where they shared a building at 2 Spring Street.
+In 1971, he moved a block away on the Bowery, where he settled in an 8000 sq/ft studio, where he has remained ever since.
 Below Hinman's studio was that of Tom Wesselmann and above worked Will Insley, across the street were the studios of Adolph Gottlieb and Roy Lichtenstein.
 In 2002, the New Museum became his neighbor when it was built on the adjacent lot.